Ananya4190/V3-3/README.md

 # Function to create flat nucleus
 def flatnucleus(Nx, Ny, seed):
-    """
-    Initialize a flat nucleus (horizontal line) in the grid.

-    Parameters:
-        Nx (int): Number of grid points along the x-axis.
-        Ny (int): Number of grid points along the y-axis. seed (float): Number of grid points the nucleus will cover along the y-axis.

-    Returns:
-        phi (ndarray): Array representing the phase field with the flat nucleus. tempr (ndarray): Array representing the temperature field (initialized to zero).
-    """
     phi = np.zeros((Nx, Ny))
     tempr = np.zeros((Nx, Ny))
     for i in range(Nx):